 Consultancy, Film and Television work

-If you are a film, TV or radio programme maker, I will be pleased to work with you on a consultancy basis.
+I'm also happy to work with film, TV and radio programme makers on a consultancy basis.
 For commercial work, such as film or TV consultancy I usually charge a fee, based on a daily or half-day rate.
-Please do not assume that, as an enthusiast, I will be happy to work for nothing.
-I won't.
-However, do call me to see if we can do a deal that suits us both.
+Please do not assume that, as an enthusiast, I will be happy to work for nothing, but do call me to see if we can do a deal that suits us both.

 William Beardmore, Field Marshall of Industry

-Largely forgotten by today's students of industrial and naval history, William Beardmore, Baron Invernairn played a pivotal role in the prosperity of late nineteenth and early twentieth century Glasgow, his adopted city.
-After the Great War, Beardmore earned the accolade, "The Field Marshall of Industry" as well as a peerage for his great contribution to the output of munitions.
+William Beardmore, Baron Invernairn is largely forgotten by today's students of industrial and naval history.
+He played a pivotal role in the prosperity of late nineteenth and early twentieth century Glasgow, his adopted city.
+After the Great War, he earned the accolade, "The Field Marshall of Industry".
+He also was made a peer for his great contribution to the output of munitions.